Elder Futhark Runes and Their Meaning (+ How to Use Them)

 Elder Futhark Rune Meanings

-In Norse society, runes represented more than language.
-They symbolized forces that shaped life, such as wealth, conflict, protection, ancestry, and fate.
-Norse myths describe Odin gaining knowledge of runes through sacrifice, reinforcing their association with wisdom, discipline, and responsibility.
+Norse myths describe Odin gaining knowledge from the runes through sacrifice, reinforcing their association with wisdom, discipline, and responsibility.

-Below is a reference table of commonly used Elder Futhark runes and their traditional meanings.
+Here's a is a reference table of commonly used Elder Futhark runes and their traditional meanings.

 |